 Extractions are performed under local anesthesia.
 During this process, you will be fully awake but relaxed and comfortable.
 We will numb your gums with a local anesthetic before extracting your tooth after making a small incision.
 Once the tooth is removed, we will suture your gums so that no bleeding occurs after the procedure.

-Highland Dental Care, located in Denver, CO, is equipped with the best dentists and modern technologies.
+Highland Dental Care, is equipped with the best dentist in Denver, CO and modern technologies.
 Call us at (303) 455-3838 to schedule an appointment at our dental practice.